cslackdesign/large-data-website/ia/personas.md

 **Personal Goals**

 - To make his job easier
-- To have the lastest Technology before anyone else.
+- To have the latest Technology before anyone else.

 **Technology Skills**